ePages-de/epages-devportal/_posts/2017/2017-08-15-commerce-summit-approaching.md

 If you are into ecommerce, this a not-to-be-missed event.
 A community of the world’s leading experts will gather together with online retailers to share the most cutting-edge and disruptive trends, techniques, technologies, and news in the ecommerce area.

-If you are a techie - for sure you are {% emoji wink %} - these buzzwords might sound interesting to you:
+If you are a techie - for sure you are 😉 - these buzzwords might sound interesting to you:

 * API-first
 * Microservices architecture